 Don’t over value ideas.
 IP is essentially “Creations of Mind”

-Flipside: IP can be a cost if someone who beat you to it.
+Flipside: IP can be a cost if someone else beat you to it.

 Check your IP value against competitors in similar situations.